 Many local history societies have their own research projects or maintain a list of members' interests, since many local historians have their own, unpublished, archives of information and photographs.
 By asking around, you may be able to identify other people in your area with similar interests to your own.

-Many colleges and universities organise local history courses about a wide variety of topics.
-In addition to the traditional evening classes, there are now many daytime classes.
-Many local history courses now award 'credits', diplomas and certificates to participants who successfully complete their chosen course.
+Some colleges and universities organise local history courses about a wide variety of topics.
 For a full list of course organisers visit our guide to courses.
 The great thing about going on a local history course is that you will be in the company of other people with similar interests and have access to professional advice and support from course tutors.

 In most counties, the county local history associations organise dayschools and conferences about local history.
 Some county archives, libraries and museums also organise courses on a regular basis (eg Bristol, Chester, Derbyshire).